bndr/fasterDOM.js/README.md

 Operations that are supported: .css(), .attr(), .html(), .append(), .prepend(), .show(), .hide() , .get() (returns elements)

+Selectors that are supported: By Id or by Class.

 Performance
 ===========
 All the tests showed improvements to performance at least 30%.